RLM: A Vision-Language Model Approach for Radar Scene Understanding: Experiments

-Our evaluation operates at the granularity of distance-sector cells, matching the structured representation used in our hash encoding (Section~\ref{sec:dataset}).
-For each distance-sector cell $(b, s)$, let $y$ denote the ground-truth vehicle count and $\hat{y}$ denote the predicted count extracted from the generated caption.
-We define the fundamental counting metrics as:
+\textbf{Adapted Precision and Recall:} For each distance-sector cell $(b, s)$, let $y$ denote the ground-truth vehicle count and $\hat{y}$ denote the predicted count extracted from the generated caption.
+We define the True Positive (TP), False Positive (FP), and False Negative (FN) as:

-Note that we do not consider true negatives (TN) in our formulation, as our structured captions do not explicitly predict the absence of vehicles in a given sector; they only enumerate vehicles that are present.
-Based on these counting metrics, precision and recall for each cell are defined as: